-Very few other Greco-Roman cities seem to have this feature, and the ancient residents of Aphrodisias were more certainly living the life.
+Notably, very few other Greco-Roman cities seem to have this feature.
+Clearly, the ancient residents of Aphrodisias were certainly living the life!

 According to the epigram, the Place of the Palms was refurbished around the year 500 AD.
 The pool has now only been under excavation since around 2012, so lots more should be known about the space in the near future.

 Continue walking east along the hill, which happens to be the prehistoric settlement mound where the city’s very first inhabitants lived.
 You’ll soon find yourself overlooking the theater, which could seat around 7,000 people.

 Like much else at Aphrodisias, it remains in great condition.
 The building behind the stage was originally three stories, the first of which has been reconstructed by archaeologists.